Code-Institute-Submissions/DentalCare/README.md

 7. When you click the Dental Care link this should take you to index.html the Main/Landing page.
 8. When opening the website in mobile view e.g. on an iPhone X the navigation menu will show as a drop down menu with the above links in order from top to bottom.
 9. While scrolling down the page on desktop or mobile devices the navigation bar should always appear at the top of the screen infront of any text or images.
+10. While on an active page the navigation menu link corresponding to the current active page should appear slightly darker than the others.

 ### Test-Case: Main Page
-1. When viewing the main page the navigtion menu should appear at the top.
+1. When viewing the main page the navigation menu should appear at the top.
 2. The hero image of the dentist theatre should be the next item displayed on the page.
 3. Beneath the image there should be a grey fade in and out sub heading saying "About Us".
 4. Beneath the first sub heading should be a short about us section.